 Outcomes of an investigation

-The Student Service Manager can come to one of four findings:
+The Case Officer can come to one of four findings:

 - That no further action is necessary and the issue is closed

-- That no further action is necessary under the regulations for fitness to practise (PDF) but that a recommendation is made for the issue to be progressed under the University’s student disciplinary regulations (PDF)
+- That no further action is necessary under the regulations for fitness to practise but that a recommendation is made for the issue to be progressed under the University’s student disciplinary regulations

-- as the matter is not a fitness to practise issue but is serious enough to warrant Panel consideration
+- A Support to Study Panel is convened under the regulations for support to study as the matter is not a fitness to practise issue but is serious enough to warrant Panel consideration

 - A Fitness to Practise Panel is convened